ETS-ReactNative4/Challenge.me/README.md

 <h3 align="center">Challenge.me</h3>

   <p align="center">
-    Challenge.me is an app deisgned to get you out in the world and out of your comfort zone.
-The app will assign you a variety of tasks to complete in an amount of time and share your experiences with other users!
+    Challenge.me is an app designed to get you out in the world and out of your comfort zone.
+The app will assign you a variety of tasks to complete in an amount of time and allow you share your experiences with other users!
     <br />
     <a href="https://github.com/Zach-Clay/Challenge.me"><strong>Explore the docs »</strong></a>
     <br />